 The Town of Newfane Historical Society, Inc. was established to educate the public on the history of Newfane and Olcott in Niagara County, and its place in the history of New York and the United States.
-It's an all volunteer organization that formed in 1975 and is a non-profit educational society.
+It's an all volunteer organization formed in 1975, and is a 501(c)3 non-profit educational society.
 We maintain two historical locations: The Van Horn Mansion and Country Village, along with an extensive collection of archives and artifacts.

-The society's mission, drawn from its certificate of incorporation, is as follows; The Town of Newfane Historical Society exists to:
+The society's mission, drawn from its certificate of incorporation, is as follows.
+The Town of Newfane Historical Society exists to:

-Vice President: Melissa Schaeffer
+President: Melissa Schaeffer

 Recording Secretary: Kristine DeGlopper-Banks